AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/Assets/asset-resolved-asset.md

 A list of asset `Id`s.

 #### Example request body
-Requesting resolved assets for assets with id, "Asset1", "Asset2", and "Asset3".
+Requesting resolved assets for assets with the following `Id`s: "Asset1", "Asset2", and "Asset3".

 ```json
 [